Mastercheef/Projekt-Datenanalyse/README.md

 To test the performance of these two algorithms, the F1-Score of each will be compared.
 In the next step, the Isolation Forest and cutoff method will be applied to real financial data obtained through the Yahoo Finance API.

+## Result
+It was possible to generate data that follows a merton jump diffusion process.
+The features could be extracted and the Isolation Forest and cutoff method could be applied to the features to detect anomalies.
+The F1-Score, of the Isolation Forest in the original master thesis could be reproduced, but the resulting cutoff F1-Score was higher than in the original master thesis.